richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 * `env`:    optional, object with environment settings
 * `cwd`:    optional, change working directory

-## Remote check
+## Remote check & debugging

-If you developing on a remote machine, you can instruct the Perl::LanguageServer to run on that remote machine, so the correct modules etc. are available for syntax check.
+If you developing on a remote machine, you can instruct the Perl::LanguageServer to run on that remote machine, so the correct modules etc. are available for syntax check and debugger is startet on the remote machine.
 Do do so set sshAddr and sshUser, preferably in your workspace configuration.

 Example: